danielmoore/WpfIgniter/README.md

 ###### Expression Command

-An `ExpressionCommand` is set up like any other command:
+An `ExpressionCommand` is set up like any other command.

 ```csharp
 public class MyViewModel : BindableBase {